South Sudan Relief Efforts

 THE BEST WAY TO SUPPORT RELIEF EFFORTS IN SOUTH SUDAN

-Thousands of people have died and more than a million people have been displaced since civil war broke out in South Sudan in December 2013.
-Because of the war a food crisis is underway, likely to become a famine.
-The widespread displacement of people has interrupted the usual planting season, fishermen have had to abandon rivers, and usually-bustling markets have been deserted.
+Tens of thousands of people have died and more than two million people have been displaced since civil war broke out in South Sudan in December 2013.
+Because of the war a food crisis is underway, with full-blown famine afflicting some regions.
+In June, USAID warned that nearly 4.6 million people in South Sudan will soon be facing life-threatening hunger.
+The conflict's widespread displacement of people has interrupted the usual planting season for two years in a row, fishermen have had to abandon rivers, and usually-bustling markets have been deserted.

-In an appeal to international donors to help aid groups mitigate the crisis, a United Nations press release says that "by the end of this year, half of South Sudan's 12 million people will be either in flight, facing starvation, or dead."
-The bleak situation has been made worse by a confirmed cholera outbreak, which is likely to spread with the rainy season approaching and so many displaced people living in makeshift shelters without access to clean water.
+The bleak situation has been made worse by confirmed cholera outbreaks.
+Cholera is likely to spread with the rainy season approaching and so many displaced people living in makeshift shelters without access to clean water.

 Funding for aid is urgently needed in South Sudan.
 Once the rainy season is underway, more than half of the country will not be accessible by road, and humanitarian groups will have to resort to expensive air-lifting of food, medications, and sanitation equipment.